太陽工業コラム

 In 2023, a new government building was completed in Tambayama Village, designed and constructed by Taiyo Kogyo in a JV (joint venture) with NHA (Naoki Hashimoto Architects).

-Takuya Tsuruoka (“Tsuruoka”) and Mieko Tamekai (“Tamekai”), who were involved from the presentation, talked about the situation on the eve of receiving the order and starting construction.
+Tsuruoka and Tamegai, who were involved in the presentation, talked about the situation on the eve of receiving the order and starting construction.

-I remember when our team was notified of our participation in this competition in 2020, we wanted to go to the site immediately for a preliminary inspection, but we were asked not to come because of the Corona disaster.
+I remember when our team was notified of our participation in this competition in 2020.
+We wanted to go to the site immediately for a preliminary inspection, but we were asked not to come because of COVID19.
 Ten companies, including our company, participated in the competition, but one company withdrew during the competition, and it became a competition of nine companies.
 I thought it would be tough to win with so many competitors, but it was a fascinating opportunity for me to be involved in the entire architectural process, having come from a niche field such as membranes.
 I was not able to participate in the presentation due to the limited number of people in each team, but I heard that the large perspective drawing made by the design firm that proposed the project with us was very well received.
-I heard that the large perspective drawing that was created by the design firm that proposed the project with us was well received.
 It depicted the new government building with the mountains and nature in the background, and was a wonderful visual representation of the integration of the new building with the environment.
 I think it also expressed the gentleness of the wooden material.
 On top of that, Mr. Tsuruoka said, “I will do something that can only be done here!”
 I think the project was highly evaluated for its high-minded declaration.

 Tsuruoka: